|2013 CMHOF Inductees|

 In 1974, Bob bought one of the early VW powered midgets from LTC in Costa Mesa, California.
 Bob's son Scott began re-building the VW engines for his dad, and in 1975, Larry Rice set a one lap record at Englewood Speedway of 15:39 in the Bob Olds Motors VW (also known as Lulu's Luv Bug).
 In 1977, Bob hired Sam Sauer to drive and Frank Peterson to build the engines; the team worked well with a track record at Colorado National Speedway (dirt) of 18:47 and victories in eight trophy dashes, eight heats, and eight main events resulting in the 1977 Owner's championship for Bob and crew.
 In 1978, Bob was elected president of the Rocky Mountain Midget Racing Association, but tragedy struck on May 20th at CNS in the first heat race of the season when Sam Sauer was killed in a violent North turn crash in Bob's new VW midget.
 After Sammy's death, Bob ran his cars competitively for a few more years and helped numerous other racers set-up their midgets and sprint cars.

-Today, local midget racers still seek out Bob for his chassis setting expertise and he still coaches them.
 Through the 1980s, his son Dave ran a Formula Ford in SCCA and other local clubs, usually finishing in the top 10 during his first year, but after Bob tweaked on his car a few times and provided some instruction, Dave consistently finished in the top five.
 With a Fine Arts degree from Denver University, Bob is an accomplished artist and has created hundreds of paintings, including some beautiful, professional quality paint jobs on numerous race cars, and even airplanes.
 Currently, Bob uses his artistic gifts painting Hall of Fame drivers and cars at our favorite tracks of yesteryear, and he shares his mechanical expertise with his sons and other Colorado Vintage Oval Racers with their vintage racecars, all while running a successful car sales business for more than 44 years.

 Russell “Doc” Simpson grew up in Bridgeville, Pennsylvania.
 His love affair with racing began at a very young age, as both his father, RG and his uncle, Ronald were involved in racing.
 As a matter of fact, Ronald became the first black mechanic to work at the Indianapolis Motor Speedway.
 After his uncle Ron was killed during World War II, Doc’s dad would go to Heidelberg Raceway to visit with Ron’s old friends.
 He would bring Russ, at the age of four or five, along with him – stoking his affection for motorsports.